snhb2002/Cybersecurity-Project-1/README.md

 - 70.115.247.120

 Machines within the network can be accessed only by Jumpbox via Private-Shared Key & SSH
 - Which machine did you allow to access your ELK VM?
-Jumpbox
+The machine that is allowed to access my ELK WM is the Jumpbox.

 What was its IP address?
 -52.165.225.245 (Jumpbox Public)